 In the morning room you will see the marriage certificate of Charlotte and Charles and even the beautiful engagement ring set with seven pieces of turquoise.
 It is thought that Dickens may have been referring to this in the book David Copperfield. ( a pretty little toy with blue stones)

-Later visit the typical Victorian kitchen the scullery washouse and even Dickens cellar, where he kept his very rare Madeira wines.
+Later you will visit the typical Victorian kitchen the scullery and wash house.
+You will even see Dickens cellar, where he kept his very rare Madeira wines.

 The below miniature shows Charles at the age of 18.
 It is one of the earliest known portraits of the author.